-The Vertiflex Procedure is a cutting edge therapy for patients with lumbar spinal stenosis.
+The Vertiflex Placement is a cutting edge therapy for patients with lumbar spinal stenosis.
 During this minimally invasive procedure, which is approved by the FDA and covered by Medicare, a small spacer is implanted between the bony structures of the spine (spinous processes).
 These spacers relieve pressure on spinal nerves, alleviating back and leg pain while standing and walking.
 Learn More.

 Spinal cord stimulator includes an implanted battery unit attached to leads placed in the appropriate level of the epidural space in your spine.
 Electrical impulses stimulate pain fibers and the new impulse reaches the brain before the pain signal arrives.
 Pain is blocked and you feel relief.
 Learn More.